-Since they slow down metabolism, their limbs and other body parts remain standstill.
-Turtles, thus, may seem like a dead animal floating in the water.
+Since they slow down their metabolism, their limbs and other body parts remain standstill.
+Turtles, thus, may seem like dead animal floating in the water.
 As a turtle owner, I know how freaking this appears.
 But over time, my experience had the better of me, and now I understand it’s normal.

 So, I would recommend you not to bother your turtles if you find them resting in a standstill position underwater.
 Instead, leave them to sleep in peace.
-Once they are done with their sleep, they will come over the water.
+Once they are done with their sleep, they will come over to the water.

 How Often Does a Turtle Sleep?

 So, I think that most turtles will sleep around 3-5 hours during the summertime.
-This might fluctuate slightly depending on external affairs such as food, weather, and turtles age.
+This might fluctuate slightly depending on external affairs such as food, weather, and turtles’ age.
 However, as the temperature shrinks down, turtles will go into hibernation, which may last up to several months at a stretch.

 Turtles are indeed extremely fascinating animals.
 They are, in fact, the most loved reptile in the whole world.
 So, they are petted worldwide.